 The official term given to having two nationalities is dual-nationality, making me a dual-national.
 Don’t get me wrong, it is a wonderful feeling of having the freedom to travel between the US and UK as and when I please, cutting out the long queues at passport control as I go.
 Not to mention it gives me the freedom and opportunity to live and work in two countries, and up until that dreaded Brexit vote, I was part of the EU too.
 I get that not everyone has these opportunities, so I am privileged in this respect, but being a dual national is definitely no walk in the park.
 It is a privilege that you have to work to maintain.
 Whilst it can never be taken away (unless you fully commit to one country and revoke the other), it is that grey area where you don’t always fit the criteria, leaving you rather baffled and confused during lifes simple things.
 It can also make the more difficult times in life even more difficult.

-Like when travelling to the US, there is the need for both passports.
-I can’t forget either.
-I need them both!
+You'd think travelling between the US and the UK would be easy peasy, lemon squeeze now, right.
+Wrong.
+There is the need for both passports, meaning I can’t forget either.
 Show the UK one on departure and hide the US one away.
 When I land In the US, hide the UK one and whip out the US passport.
 Repeat the same but in reverse on the return flight home.
 I never get used to this.
 Kind of feels a little bit dishonest.
 But, I have read recently that it’s actually illegal to enter the US on any other passport than the US one, if you have it.
 So I got to do it.
 This also means if, god for bid myself and the bf (or any travelling partner on another passport) get into any legal bother, I will be treated as a citizen and he (they) will be treated as a foreigner.
 When it comes to booking a trip to the US there's the worrying about not being let onto the flight without an ESTA, even though you are a US citizen too, so you just spend the $14 and apply for one anyway.
 Better to be safe than sorry.

 Another thing to note, I still have a US bank account, so I have to remember around the same time every year to contact my bank and ask them to withdraw and redeposit $1 to keep the account active.
 Thank god for live chats these days to avoid the oversees phone charges.
 However, with this one, not having a social security number is a disadvantage as it is the most common of all US security checks.
 Mental note: always have other documentation to hand to prove my nationality and always check their opening times…there’s an eight hour time difference.